Monthly Archives: November 2016

 "But I think I can improve my performances over the next few weeks I'm still not playing at 100% because it does take time after being out of action for so long."

-The German international knew that he and his teammates would still face a stiff
+The German international knew that he and his teammates would still face a stiff test overcoming Middlesbrough, however, which he duly noted when speaking to Man City's official website.

 When Hoffenheim's talented central defender, Niklas Sule, was asked why he rejected a move to England in the summer, he offered a refreshingly honest and logical answer, explaining: "To develop myself, I need playing time and a coach who trusts me.
 I have that in Julian Nagelsmann.
 He knows me well and knows where and how he can make me better.